makehumancommunity/makehuman-static-website/content/MPFB/Docs/makehuman/importing_via_mhm.md

 draft: false
 weight: 30
 alwaysopen: false
+description: "How to load a MakeHuman MHM file into MPFB in Blender — the recommended path for bringing a saved MakeHuman character into the Blender addon."
 ---

 MakeHuman save files are called MHM ("MakeHuman Model") files.
 When you save a character inside MakeHuman, a file with the character's name